-The primary cause of linear amplifiers inefficiencies is voltage drop across the output stage transistors.
+Linear amplifiers are notoriously inefficient.
+The primary cause of these inefficiencies is voltage drop across the output stage transistors.
 There are two components of the internal voltage drop.
 One is the headroom or dc voltage drop that varies inversely to output power.
 The second component is due to the sinewave nature of the output.
-The total voltage drop can be calculated by subtracting the RMS value of the output voltage from V{DD} .
-The internal voltage drop multiplied by the RMS value of the supply current, I{DD} rms, determines the internal power dissipation of the amplifier.
+The total voltage drop can be calculated by subtracting the RMS value of the output voltage from $V{DD}$ .
+The internal voltage drop multiplied by the RMS value of the supply current, $I{DD}$ rms, determines the internal power dissipation of the amplifier.

 An easy-to-use equation to calculate efficiency starts out being equal to the ratio of power from the power supply to the power delivered to the load.
-To accurately calculate the RMS values of power in the load and in the amplifier, the current and voltage waveform shapes must first be understood (see Figure 25).
+To accurately calculate the RMS values of power in the load and in the amplifier, the current and voltage waveform shapes must first be understood (see Figure 50).

-Figure 25.
+Figure 50.
 Voltage and Current Waveforms for BTL Amplifiers